-The City of Gold Coast requires Greyhounds to be muzzled while in public, in the and Scenic Rim you do not require a muzzle, but please always use the Internet and re-check Gold Coast City Council and the Scenic Rim information as policies and guidelines change.
+The Gold Coast City Council and the Scenic Rim do not require Greyhounds to be muzzled while in public, but please always use the Internet and re-check Gold Coast City Council and the Scenic Rim information as policies and guidelines change.

 Scenic Rim Council Guidelines

 Ipswich and Logan Councils require a muzzle to be worn when walking, but again please visit their Website and read what their Animal Management policy states.

 Brisbane City Council varies again, a muzzle should be worn unless the Greyhound you have has been Green Collar Tested and has passed that test.
 Brisbane Animal Management advises that a companion greyhound does still need to be muzzled, unless they have gone through the GAP process & wearing a green tag (see gap qld link below).

 Regardless of where an adopted Greyhound has been obtained, GAP has agreed toprovide a community service, in that they will assess any greyhound for a (green collar) to exempt it from muzzling in Queensland.
 Please visit their website for information and charges. www.gapqld.com.au/faq/